-John Mark, the son of Mary of Jerusalem and one considered to be a convert of Peter, wrote the second Gospel which was called "Peter's Gospel" by some ancient writers.
+John Mark, the son of Mary of Jerusalem and one considered a convert of Peter, wrote the second Gospel, which was called "Peter's Gospel" by some ancient writers.
 Ancient tradition certifies that he was a companion of Peter.
 Mark also accompanied Barnabas and Saul on their first missionary journey.
 Because he turned back at Perga, he became the reason for the apostles parting company for their second journey.
-Barnabas was determined to give him a second chance and Mark became successful.
-The Apostle Paul recognized this and spoke of him as being profitable (11 Timothy 4:11).
+Barnabas was determined to give Mark a second chance, and Mark became successful.
+The apostle Paul recognized this and spoke of him as being profitable (II Timothy 4:11).

-Mark, the first Gospel to be written, was penned between 50 and 60 A.D.
+Mark, the first Gospel to be written, was penned between AD 50 and 60.

 It is evident from the book's literary style that Mark wrote his Gospel primarily for Roman or Gentile readers.
-Many Latin words, such as centurion and legion, are used and Jewish words and customs are explained.
+He used many Latin words, such as centurion and legion, and he explained Jewish words and customs.
 The book contains few references to the Old Testament.
 The average Roman cared little for doctrine and teaching but a great deal for action.
-Therefore, Mark's biography is filled with scenes of energy and movement.
-In this Gospel, the deeds, not the words, of Jesus are emphasized: nineteen miracles are recorded, but only four parables are listed.
+Therefore, scenes of energy and movement fill Mark's biography.
+This Gospel emphasizes the deeds, not the words, of Jesus: nineteen miracles are recorded, but only four parables are listed.